Judahhunger/Cloud9DotNet/README.md

 # Cloud9DotNet
-Working with new IDE on AWS
+Working with IDE on AWS Cloud9, The browser IDE code from anywhere.

+Setting up Cloud9 for .Net Console App.
+Using Ubuntu server.